mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *the true sign of intelligence is not knowledge but imagination.*
+> *the weak can never forgive. forgiveness is the attribute of the strong.*

 </div>
 <!-- quote-end -->